WE'RE HERE TO HELP

 It’s important to recognize and accept that children may not always open up to their parents/caregivers about how they are feeling.
 Sometimes children feel too sad or worried to do so.
 Sometimes they wish to protect their family by not hurting someone’s feelings or saying something “bad.”
 Other times, parents might not always know the best ways to respond to their children’s feelings or problems; some concerns can feel very confusing or overwhelming.
 This doesn’t mean that you can't support your child.
 It doesn’t mean that your child doesn’t love you.
 It just means that you may need the extra support counseling can provide.
 Consider counseling as a way to help take care of you-all of you- in the best ways possible.

 ASM Special Education Services mental health clinicians provide culturally-competent, strengths-based mental health services to youth utilizing evidence-based practices.
 Therapists help children develop emotional regulation skills, provide a safe space to express and process emotions, help in making sense of experiences, and address a variety of emotional and behavioral issues.
 Our mental health clinicians are experienced in working with children with Anxiety Disorders, Mood Disorders, Post-traumatic Stress Disorder, Attention Deficit, and Psychotic Disorders.
 ASM Special Education Services clinicians also provide Family and Parent Counseling.
 Parents receive education regarding how to better respond to their child’s struggles, as well as a safe environment to express and process their own emotions.
-Counseling services can be provided at the Agency, via tele-therapy, or at a public location such as a library.
 Reach out to see if counseling with ASM Special Education Services may be a good fit for your your child!

 IS YOUR CHILD EXPERIENCING PROBLEM BEHAVIORS THAT GET IN THE WAY OF THEIR LEARNING?